Israel sees "positive" Arab move at IAEA meeting

 An Israeli representative, while condemning "political diatribes" against his country made even though it was "gravely threatened by the alarming proliferation developments" in the Middle East, nevertheless welcomed the Arab move.

-"We have cautiously defined it as a positive move," David Danieli, deputy director general of Israel's Atomic Energy Organization, told Reuters, using similar language as in his statement to the conference.
+"The decision by the Arab group, from whatever motivations and constraints, not to table this year a draft resolution is nonetheless a positive move," David Danieli, deputy director of Israel's atomic energy commission, told the IAEA conference.

-But, he added, it is also a "tactical" and a "very partial" decision as Arab states had signaled they had only postponed it until next year's IAEA conference.
+"However in order to foster genuine trust and confidence among all regional parties, this must be accompanied next year by withdrawing permanently this politically divisive item from the agenda of the conference."

-Earlier, IAEA states adopted a resolution calling on all countries in the Middle East to join the NPT, without naming any state.
+Earlier on Friday, the IAEA meeting adopted a resolution calling on all countries in the Middle East to join the NPT, without naming any state.
 Israel and the United States abstained in the vote.
+The other two countries outside the treaty are India and Pakistan, both with declared nuclear weapons.

 Israel has never confirmed or denied having nuclear weapons under a policy of ambiguity to deter numerically superior foes.